-Table 1 Standards for activities located in the Low Density Residential Precinct Non-compliance status (a) 6m from the top of the southern escarpment edge; (b) 2m from the southern site boundary; and (c) 2m from the side boundaries.
-49.5.6.6 In Sub-Area K1 and K3: Minimum setback from the top of an escarpment edge: 20m.
-49.5.6.7 Minimum setback from the southern (outer) side of the State Highway 6 Building Restriction Area: 0m Except that: a. eaves may be located up to 600mm into any boundary setback along eastern, western and southern boundaries and up to 1m into any boundary setback along northern boundaries. b. accessory buildings for residential activities may be located within the boundary setback distances (other than from road boundaries), or within setbacks from the top of an escarpment, where they do not exceed 7.5m in length, there are no windows or openings (other than for carports) along any walls within 1.5m of an internal boundary, and they comply with rules for Building Height and Recession Plane. c. within 4m of a boundary adjacent to the top of an escarpment the storage (temporary or otherwise) of any object greater than 1.5m high is not permitted. d. setbacks do not apply to site boundaries where a common or party wall proposed between two buildings on adjacent sites provided this does not apply where Rule 49.5.6.5 A applies.
-The top of an escarpment is measured at its top edge as at 1 March 2024.
-Consent applications under this Rule must, where the location of an escarpment is relevant to an assessment, provide a survey plan clearly identifying the top of the escarpment with their consent application.
-49.5.7 Building length RD The length of any building elevation above the ground floor level shall not exceed 16m.
-Discretion is restricted to the external appearance, location and visual dominance of the building(s) as viewed from the streets(s) and adjacent sites.
-49.5.8 Waste and Recycling Storage Space RD 49.5.8.1 Residential activities shall provide, sufficient space for waste, green waste and recycling bins per residential unit Discretion is restricted to: 49.5.8.2 Waste, green waste and recycling bins shall be: a.
-Effects on amenity a. located where it is easy to manoeuvre for kerbside collections and avoid impeding vehicle movements within and through the site; and values; b.
-Size, location and access of waste b. not directly visible from adjacent sites, roads and public and recycling
+Table 1 Standards for Precinct Non-compliance status Precinct 49.5.6.6 49.5.6.7 Except that: a. eaves m (a) 6m from the top of the southern escarpment edge; (b) 2m from the southern site boundary; and (c) 2m from the side boundaries.
+In Sub-Area K3: Minimum setback from the top of an escarpment edge: 20m.
+49.5.6.7 Minimum setback from the southern (outer) side of the State Highway 6 Building Restriction Area: 0m status boundar b. accesso boundar setbacks in lengtt along ar with rule c. within 4r otherwis d. setbacks propose not apple The top of ar Consent app escarpment it y setback along northern boundaries and up to fin into any y setback along northern boundaries. ry buildings for residential activities may be located within the y setback distances (other than from road boundaries), or within s from the top of an escarpment, where they do not exceed 7.5m h, there are no windows or openings (other than for carports) hy walls within 1.5m of an internal boundary, and they comply is for Building Height and Recession Plane. m of the top of an escarpment the storage (temporary or ie) of any object greater than 1.5m high isnot permitted. s do not apply to site boundaries where a common or party wall d between two buildings on adjacent sites provided this does y where Rule 49.5.6.5A applies. n escarpment is measured at its top edge as at 1 March 2024. lications under this Rule must, where the location of an is relevant to an assessment, provide a survey plan clearly e top of the escarpment with their consent application.
+49.5.7 Building leng The length of not exceed 1 f any building elevation above the ground floor level shall RD Discretion is restricted to the external appearance, location and visual dominance of the building(s) as viewed from the streets(s) and adjacent sites.
+49.5.8 49.5.8.1 R gi 49.5.8.2 W ecycling Storage Space esidential activities shall provide, sufficient space for waste, reen waste and recycling bins per residential unit /aste, green waste and recycling bins shall be: a. located where it is easy to manoeuvre for kerbside collections and avoid impeding vehicle movements within and through the site; and b. not directly visible from adjacent sites, roads and public RD Discretion is restricted to: a.
+Effects on amenity values; b.
+Size, location and access of waste and recycling